 A copyright symbol informs others that copyright exists in your work.
 It also indicates that those who use (or want to use) your intellectual property should obtain permission from you.
-This article provides a greater understanding of the purpose and benefits of using the international copyright symbol and which copyright notice year to use.
+This article provides:

 Why You Should Use the International Copyright Symbol